 In 2020, Thumlers started using C-frame motors manufactured by P-Tech in both the Industrial and Standard UV-10 tumblers.
 A big advantage of these motors for the UV-10 Industrial model is that these motors bolt directly to the frame of the tumbler.
 This eliminates the need for the complex bracket system on the Industrial model - which can be a challenge to replace.
 These motors also do not require lubrication.

 Take a close look at the motors.
 You can clearly see that the motor for the Industrial UV-10 tumbler is a lot larger than the motor for the Standard UV-10 tumbler.
 The Industrial motor is rated at 1.75 amps, while the Standard motor is rated at 0.75 amps.
 The Industrial motor is a lot stronger than the Standard motor to handle the greater weight of a barrel full of rocks.

 The UV-10 Industrial springs are longer and made from thicker gauge metal.
 The Industrial version needs to be able to handle a lot more weight than the Standard.
 That weight creates a lot of stress on the springs when the machine is in operation, which is why they are larger.

 Measuring the distance between the bottom lip of the base plate and the top of the base will let you know which machine it is.
 The Industrial version will have a gap of about 2 inches, and the Standard version will have a gap of about 1.25 inch.

 Are Any Parts the Same?

-Yes, there are a several UV-10 tumbler parts that are the same for both versions.
-They both have the same feet, metal base, metal base plate, foam pads, center rod, wing nuts and washers.
+Yes, there are several UV-10 tumbler parts that are the same for both versions.
+They both have the same feet, metal base, metal base plate, foam pads, center rod, wing nuts, and washers.